postsharp/Metalama.Samples/examples/exception-handling/retry/retry-4/README.md

 [!metalama-project-buttons .]

-Let's now add real-world logging to the retry aspect.
-We have covered logging extensively in <xref:sample-log>, so we will not go into great detail in this article.
+In this article, we will add real-world logging to the retry aspect.
+To learn more about logging, please refer to <xref:sample-log>.

-The code transformation is now the following:
+Below is the updated code transformation:

 [!metalama-compare RemoteCalculator.cs ]